kaymies/zIP_modeling/bestfitparams/README.md

-Contains results of parameter search from search_params_bestfit.m, of the models that best reproduce the intersection-point-height (zIP) data from each data group (unimpaired, paretic, nonparetic).
+Contains results of parameter search from search_params_bestfit.m, of the models that best reproduce the intersection-point-height (zIP) data from each data group.

 ## File content

 Each file contains the following variables:

-    BestFitParams - struct containing the parameter values (beta, omega, sigma_r) for the best-fit model for that group
+    BestFitParams - struct containing the parameter values for the best-fit model for that group

     Input         - struct containing input to computeAnalyticIP.m, including fields:
                     f: frequency at which to compute zIP